Cottesloe Coastcare and Cottesloe’s Natural Areas

 - Annual Report to Council 2022.

-- BEN signs.
-The Beach Emergency Numbers map provides a unique code and location information for beach access points in Cottesloe.
+- Beach Access Paths map.
+The map shows the BEN (Beach Emergency Numbers) code for the beach access paths in Cottesloe.
 Quoting the information on the nearest BEN sign helps emergency services pinpoint the location of the emergency.

 - Coastal Monitoring 2022.
 Coastcare presented at the Coastal Monitoring workshop held in August 2022.
 The Town of Cottesloe is about to develop Coastal Hazard Risk Management and Adaptation Plan (CHRMAP).